takahirohonda/my-to-do-app-typescript-react-hooks/README.md

 Main logic for IndexedDB operation is in src/helpers/IndexedDb.ts & src/helpers/InitialiseDb.ts.

 initialiseDb() uses add method, which means no update happens when the same key exists.
-So, calling DB initialisation on ComponentDidMount will not cause the data to be overwritten by initial state.
+So, calling DB initialisation on componentDidMount will not cause the data to be overwritten by initial state.

 ```jsx
 const AppProvider = (props: IMovieProviderProps) => {